 A study of the analysis, design, and implementation of major software systems.
 Topics include software development life-cycles and software development product management.
 A collaborative exercise in developing a large software product is central to the course.
 This course requires oral presentation of final software engineering project.
 CSC 5422 - Operating Systems Credits, 3 sem. hrs.
 Prerequisite(s): CSC 220, CSC 314.
 An introduction to the various data and control structures necessary for the design and implementation of the modern computer operating systems.
 Process creation and control, interprocess communication, synchronization and concurrency, I/O memory management, and file systems concepts are explored in the context of the Unix operating system.
 A working knowledge of the C programming language is assumed.
 CSC 5423 - Computer Networking Credits, 3 sem. hrs.
 Prerequisite(s): CSC 5422 or CSC 422.
 This course is a study of the physical and logical components used in modern computer networks.
 Topics include: fundamentals of signaling and data transmission using electromagnetic media, data encoding, multiplexing, circuit switching, packet switching, LAN and WAN technologies, internetworking concepts, transport protocols, network security, and distributed applications.
 May include programming or laboratory assignments to demonstrate key concepts.
 CSC 5425 - Advanced Database Systems Credits, 3 sem. hrs.
 Prerequisite(s): CSC 5415 or CSC 415.
 This course will focus on database systems theory.
 Topics include Query optimization, Object Oriented Databases, hybrid databases, data mining, data warehousing, physical database structures, indexing and recovery.
+CSC 5435 - Computer Security Credits, 3 sem hrs A study of the fundamental concepts and practical applications of computing systems security from a critical and analytical standpoint.
+Topics include, security concepts and services, physical, operational, and organizational security, cryptography, hardening, secure code, secure applications development, threats, vulnerabilities, and countermeasures, legal, ethical and privacy considerations.
 CSC 5440 - Introduction to Artificial Intelligence Credits, 3 sem. hrs.
 Prerequisite(s): CSC 5402 or CSC 402.
 A study of fundamental concepts in AI.
 The focus is upon knowledge representation and search, with emphasis on expert systems.
 Other topics include machine learning, natural language understanding, perception, specialized data structures such as semantic and neural networks, and open problems in the field of AI.
 Exercises using the LISP and/or Prolog languages may be assigned.
+CSC 5445 - Web-Centric Programming Methodologies Credits, 3 sem hrs A study of the fundamental concepts and practical applications of computing systems security from a critical and analytical standpoint.
+Topics include: security concepts and services, physical, operational, and organizational security, cryptography, hardening, secure code, secure applications development, threats, vulnerabilities, and countermeasures, legal, ethical and privacy considerations.
 CSC 5450 - Computer Graphics Credits, 3 sem. hrs.
 Prerequisite(s): CSC 220.